Even Kardashians Are Told to Freeze Their Eggs

 Scene 7:

 Khloé’s put in a bit more thought about being Kim and Kanye’s surrogate, and she’s agreed to see Kim’s fertility doctor, Dr. Huang, just to get checked out.
-During that appointment, Khloé reveals to Dr. Huang that she “fake tried” to get pregnant while she was married to Lamar.
+During that appointment, Khloé reveals to Dr. Huang that she “fake”-tried to get pregnant while she was married to Lamar.
 By the sounds of it, Khloé wasn’t taking her birth control, but she also wasn’t mentally trying to get pregnant with her then-husband’s child.
 If this is truly the case — if the “I don’t want a baby right now” mind-set were an effective contraceptive — then there would be a lot fewer children in the world.
 After her chat with Kim’s doctor, Khloé heads to get an ultrasound.
 What the doctor finds isn’t ideal: Khloé’s ovaries, apparently, are aging faster than she is.
 The news is alarming, and the appointment shifts from helping Kim have a baby to making sure Khloé can have babies of her own.
 The doctor recommends that Khloé take a break from her birth control, and suggests that Khloé think about freezing her eggs.
 Khloé agrees to take a break from birth control, but isn’t quite ready to put her eggs on ice.
 This scene was filmed on March 1, 2017.

 Scene 8:

-The following night, Khloé goes to dinner with Kourtney, Everybody’s Favorite Best Friend (EFBF) Malika, and EFBF Malika’s (formerly identical) twin sister Khadijah.
+The following night, Khloé goes to dinner with Kourtney, Everybody’s Best Friend (EFBF) Malika, and EFBF Malika’s (formerly identical) twin sister Khadijah.
 Khloé tells the ladies about her fertility issue and is pretty somber.
 Kourtney, who appeared to have been listening, apparently was not: She interrupts Khloé to comment on her “serious” nails.
-This completely derails the conversation, and the topic shifts to Kourtney’s new life as a single lady.
+This completely details the conversation, and the topic shifts to Kourtney’s new life as a single lady.
 Kourtney credits Scott’s behavior in Costa Rica for her change of heart about trying to pursue a relationship with him, and is more committed than ever to moving on.
 What she’s seeking now is “fulfillment,” which is what she thought she was working toward with Scott.
 She thinks she’s starting to get out there in the dating world, but isn’t entirely comfortable with it yet.
 This scene was filmed on March 2, 2017.

 Scene 10/Scene 11: